TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 """"""""""

 The section "Test setup" contains a test for the mail function and for image processing.
-Try each test to see if you configured your image generation settings correctly.
+Try each test to see if you have configured your image generation settings correctly.
 If you have problems, check the explanation of the test for a hint on how to solve them.
-Additionally have a look at the image processing settings in the section "All configuration".
+Additionally, have a look at the image processing settings in the section "All configuration".